I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

-Secondly, food intolerances are rather common, and I want to make sure you understand the ins and outs of this pre-workout supplement before you make a final decision.
+Secondly, food intolerances are rather common, and I want to make sure you understand the ins and outs of this supplement before you make a final decision.

-You’ll find it quite difficult to source a pre-workout shake that doesn’t contain this stimulant, which makes stacking quite a challenge actually.
+You’ll find it quite difficult to source a shake that doesn’t contain this stimulant, which makes stacking quite a challenge actually.

 The downside generally is that some products go a bit overboard when it comes to caffeine.
 This can result in jitters and sudden crashes after the effect wears off.
 (1)

 4 Gauge takes a slightly different approach and has created a type of “smart caffeine.”
 It contains 150 mg of caffeine, which is about as much as form a 12-ounce cup of coffee.

 But because this is combined with L-Theanine in the same product, you also get a mental calming effect which steadies your mind.